 Importing Transactions

-Manually import your client’s bank transactions into Digits using a CSV file.
+Manually import your client’s bank transactions using a bank statement or CSV.
 Easily upload, map, and categorize data—keeping your Ledger complete even when a direct connection isn’t available.

 How to Import Transactions via CSV